aipx-proto/fluent-css/README.md

 - **Custom properties extraction**: A custom PostCSS plugin `extract-custom-properties` extracts all `--custom-properties` from `styles/` and includes them as CSS variables, then removes the temporary rules with `css-byebye`.
 This _tricks_ tailwind into including all our properties in the output.
 - **Utility overrides**: Files in `styles/utilities/` override default Tailwind utilities to prevent unnecessary `--tw-vars`

 A second script generates `build/fluent.tailwind.css` for optimized of integrating into Tailwind builds.
-The usage of this file is not been designed yet.
+The usage of this file has not been designed yet.
 (Copy+Paste to try it out)

 ---